Using Your Mind, Body and Spirit (and sometimes medication) to Manage Your ADHD

 Sarah Cheyette, MD, graduated cum laude in Cognitive Neuroscience from Princeton University, and received her medical degree from the David Geffen School of Medicine at UCLA Medical School.
 Following specialty training in Pediatrics at Cedars-Sinai Medical Center in Los Angeles and Pediatric Neurology at Seattle Children’s Hospital and Regional Medical Center, she has established a pediatric neurology practice at the Palo Alto Medical Foundation.

-Dr. Cheyette treats people with ADHD with medication and non-medication strategies such as those outlined in her book, ADHD and the Focused Mind.
+Dr. Cheyette treats people with ADHD with medication and non-medication strategies such as those outlined in her books, ADHD and the Focused Mind, Winning with ADHD, and ADHD & Me.
 She brings a powerful professional perspective on the benefits and limitations of ADHD medication, and the many behavioral adaptations people with ADHD must embrace to thrive with their condition.
 She and her husband Benjamin have four kids and live in the San Francisco Bay Area.

 Co-Author of Winning with ADHD